 Village gossip has it Philip went mad during the war, but Danny soon realizes he’s simply still mourning his late lover.
 As friendship grows between them, Danny starts to fall for the shy, handsome, lord of the manor.

 Danny’s lively nature, roguish good looks, and ready laughter enchant Philip, and he finds himself being drawn out of his shell whether he will it or not.
-But when Danny tries to move beyond friendship, Philip panics—and his rejection threatens not only their happiness, but Danny’s health.
+But when Danny tries to move beyond friendship, Philip panics—and the consequences of his rejection could threaten everything.

 This is a revised and expanded version of the story previously published under the title of Pleasures with Rough Strife.

 This is a sweet historical that touches the heart.
 Danny and Phillip come from different worlds…Both characters are wonderfully written…a charm to read.
 4 hearts, Pixie, MM Good Book Reviews

 I loved this book, devoured it, JL Merrow made both men so real, made me feel invested in them, care for them…I finished the book needing to go straight into book two, Keeper’s Pledge – 5 Sweet Peas, Josie Goodreads, Mrs Condit & Friends

 I loved this book!
 There is so much pain and loss that these two men share, it just broke my heart…I can’t wait to read the next book in the series!
 Highly Recommended – 4.5 kisses, Jerry, Top2Bottom Reviews

 Merrow does a nice job here of introducing us to Danny and Philip and providing enough context to understand the men and their backgrounds, the relationship between them as manor owner and tenant, and their intertwined history…I am definitely looking forward to the sequel – 4.25 stars, JayHJay, Joyfully Jay